brandur/sorg/content/articles/postgres-connections.md

 degrades slowly but surely as more active clients are
 introduced:

 {{Figure "Performance of a simple task degrading as the number of active connections in the database increases."
-(ImgSrcAndAlt "/assets/images/postgres-connections/contention.png" "Performance of a simple task degrading as the number of active connections in the database increases.")}}
+(ImgSrcAndAltAndClass "/assets/images/postgres-connections/contention.png" "Performance of a simple task degrading as the number of active connections in the database increases." "overflowing")}}

 So while it might be a little irking that platforms like Google Cloud and Heroku limit the total connections even on